Benzinga readers love IFC Markets for all their forex and CFD trading needs in Canada.

 - Montreal and Quebec: Autorité des Marchés Financiers

-Forex traders have a unique terminology you need to learn before you begin trading.
-Here are the basic:
+Forex traders have unique terminology you need to learn before you begin trading.
+Here are the basics:

-- Orders.
-Instructions to execute transactions on your behalf given to your broker.
-Various order types exist, such as limit, stop-loss, take profit and market orders.
+- Orders: Instructions to execute transactions on your behalf are given to your broker.
+Various order types exist, such as limit, stop-loss, take-profit and market orders.

 Is it Worth Trading Forex in Canada?